bitwarden/help/_articles/features/auto-fill-browser.md

 Currently unavailable in the Safari Browser Extension.
 {% endcallout %}

 Without opening your Browser Extension, you can right-click on the username or password input field and use the **Bitwarden** &rarr; **Auto-fill** option.
-Your Vault must be unlocked for this option to be available.
+If your Vault isn't locked when you attempt this, a new tab will open prompting you to unlock.
+When unlocked, the Browser Extension will automatically proceed with auto-filling your credentials.

 {% image getting-started/browserext/browserext-context.png %}

 ## Using Keyboard Shortcuts

 Bitwarden Browser Extensions provide a set of keyboard shortcuts (a.k.a *hot keys*) to auto-fill login information.
-Your Vault must be unlocked for these options to be available.
+If your Vault isn't locked when you attempt this, a new tab will open prompting you to unlock.
+When unlocked, the Browser Extension will automatically proceed with auto-filling your credentials.

 To auto-fill login information, use the following **default** shortcuts.
 If there are multiple Login items with the detected URI, the last-used login will be used for the auto-fill operation.
 You can cycle through multiple Logins by repeatedly using the keyboard shortcut: